 The introduction of the live chat was a significant development in customer support.
-Instead of waiting for the agents to call back and reply to emails, people could just directly reach out.
+Instead of waiting for the agents to call back and reply to emails, people could just directly reach out to a support executive through chat.
 Live chat was the first leap towards real-time customer service.

 However, live chat is still far from covering all the incoming requests.
 Somewhat automated, live chats still require human agents to take charge behind the dashboard.
 Furthermore, 24×7 support is almost impossible even if you scale your customer support team.
-Not to mention, the more you extend the team, the more it adds on to the incurring cost.
+Not to mention, the more you extend the team, the more it adds to incurred cost.

 The issues here, collectively, can be resolved by an AI-powered chatbot.
-Chatbots have established themselves as a more dependable support automation form.
-They take care of the time-constraint that comes with human agents.
-A chatbot can respond to customer queries all day long.
+Chatbots have established themselves as a more dependable support automation form eliminate the time-constraint that comes with human agents.
+A chatbot can respond to customer queries all day long without a break.

 A chatbot can usually answer the common queries, and in case of something complex, it can loop in the human agent.
 Chatbots participate in a hybrid conversation, allowing the machines to learn from the human reps and vice-versa.
-The more queries a chatbot handles, the more efficient it gets.
-It’s a win-win for both the machines and the humans.
+The more queries a chatbot handles, the more efficient it gets making it beneficial both the machines and staff.

 If you consider a chatbot automation solution, check for all the messaging platforms that integrate with it.
 A good chatbot will work across your website, applications, SMS, Facebook messenger, and other native platforms.

-Indigenously, customer service software routes the incoming queries to the most suitable agent available.
+Customer service software is usually programmed to internally route the incoming queries to the most suitable agent available.
 The systems have developed over time to cater to the audience coming from all the different platforms.
 The omnichannel approach has become quite the rage among the brands.
 Customer service software essentially puts all the conversations from various platforms in a single dashboard.

-While automating the customer service system, the developers are focused on intelligent technology that can route the conversations in the best possible way.
+While implementing customer service automation, the developers are focused on intelligent technology that can route the conversations in the best possible way.
 The hybrid system offers a seamless working environment for the bots and agents.
 Virtual assistants, paired with human representatives, create an efficient support system.

-If a company has a large support team, arming them with such a software would be the right choice.
-The leading software today comes with all the major integrations.
+If a company has a large support team, equipping them with such a software would be the right choice.
+The leading software in the market today comes with all the major integrations required for customer support and service.
 Apart from responding to customer queries, complete support software will also allow you to track the website’s visitors.
 This helps the team be proactive.
 Furthermore, you can also look at user analytics on the dashboard and update your strategies in real-time.